Iowa Hawkeyes men's basketball: Most Valuable Players

 The Iowa Most Valuable Player Award was presented annually to an Iowa player or players from 1946 to 2007:

 Chris Street Award

 The Chris Street Award, named in honor of former Hawkeye Chris Street, has been presented annually since 1993 to “a Hawkeye player who best exemplifies the spirit, enthusiasm, and intensity of Chris Street”:

+Kenny Arnold Spirit Award

+Since 2017, the Hawkeyes have awarded the Kenny Arnold Spirit Award at their postseason awards ceremony.
+Three years after graduating, Arnold was diagnosed with a brain tumor and battled the disease for over 30 years before dying in April 2019.
+The honor is presented to “a player who exemplifies Arnold’s spirit of leadership, character, courage, determination, and poise.”